 Of all the statutory notices, the Notice of Enforcement is the most important one.
-It effectively gives the Judgment Debtor a breathing space and opportunity to find the funds to pay the judgment.
+It effectively gives the Judgment Debtor a breathing space and an opportunity to find the funds to pay the judgment.
 The requirements on serving the Notice are strict and will be scrutinized by a Court if a case involving the enforcement process comes before the Master or District Judge.

 Notices can be sent by post or by email and we prefer to send ours by email wherever possible as we can add a delivered and read stamp to each email.
 The NOE states the amount of the debt and includes a Compliance Stage fee of £75.
 The NOE provides the precise date and time by which the amount set out in the NOE must be either be paid.
 If the amount due (including the Compliance fee of £75 remains unpaid, or a payment arrangement is not set up by the date specified, a bailiff/enforcement agent will make a personal visit to your property.
 The enforcement agent may take control of goods which is defined in the legislation as all property except land.
-Here is a copy of the Notice of Enforcement
+Here is a copy of the Notice of Enforcement.

 This notice must be provided if the enforcement agent has fitted a clamp to a motor vehicle or even an aircraft.
 This notice only needs to be signed by the enforcement agent.
-Here is a copy of the Warning of Immobilisation
+Here is a copy of the Warning of Immobilization.

 This notice will advise the Judgment Debtor of the action taken by the enforcement agent to enter premises or to take control of a vehicle on a highway.
-Details of how to make payment, and the date and time by which the payment has to be made must be included in this Notice.
+Details of how to make payment and the date and time by which the payment has to be made must be included in this Notice.
 The goods will be released on payment in full (or possibly in rare circumstances, may be released if the Judgment Debtor enters into a payment arrangement with the enforcement agent).
 This notice only requires the signature of the enforcement agent.
-Here is a copy of the Notice after entry or Taking Control of Goods (On a Highway)
+Here is a copy of the Notice after entry or Taking Control of Goods (On a Highway).

 This notice must be provided when goods are actually removed.
 This notice must outline the fees charged to date including any ‘expenses’, and the daily or weekly storage fee.
 Payment in full (including any storage charges) will avoid the sale of the goods and the goods may be collected.
 This notice only requires the signature of the enforcement agent.
-Here is a copy of the Notice that Goods have been Removed for Storage or Sale
+Here is a copy of the Notice that Goods have been Removed for Storage or Sale.

-Our online platform will provide a portal for creditors and debtors to check in with the process, make payment and seek further support on their situation.
+Our online platform will provide a portal for creditors and debtors to check in with the process, make a payment, and seek further support on their situation.
 The statutory Notices are part of the timeline to the enforcement of a judgment and should be understood in the context of progressing a judgment from notice of its existence (Notice of Enforcement) through to sale (Notice of Sale).
-In between there are opportunities for matter to be resolved and it is vital there is visibility on where people find themselves along a timeline which is not always straightforward.
+In between, there are opportunities for the matter to be resolved and it is vital there is visibility on where people find themselves along a timeline that is not always straightforward.